NationalSecurityAgency/datawave/contrib/datawave-quickstart/README.md

 The quickstart is comprised primarily of ` ../{serviceName}/boostrap.sh ` scripts.
 These define supporting bash variables and bash functions, encapsulating both configuration and key functionality for each service in a consistent manner.

-All boostrap scripts are sourced in your environment via ` bin/env.sh `, which itself should be sourced in your ` ~/.bashrc ` as described below.
+All boostrap scripts are sourced into your environment via [bin/env.sh](bin/env.sh), which itself should be sourced in your ` ~/.bashrc ` as described below.

-Note that the bash commands in **Step 1** below will complete the entire setup process, but first you may want to read through subsequent sections to better understand how the setup works, how to customize it for your own preferences, etc
+Note that the four bash commands shown in **Step 1** below will complete the entire setup process, but first you may want to read through subsequent sections to better understand how the setup works and how to customize it for your own preferences

 1. Update your ` ~/.bashrc ` as indicated below and then run the commands that follow to bootstrap and install all services...

     ```bash
-    $ echo 'source /path/to/datawave-quickstart/bin/env.sh' >> ~/.bashrc
+    $ echo "source /path/to/datawave-quickstart/bin/env.sh" >> ~/.bashrc  # Step 1
-    $ source ~/.bashrc
+    $ source ~/.bashrc                                                    # Step 2
-    $ allInstall
+    $ allInstall                                                          # Step 3
-    $ datawaveWebStart && datawaveWebTest
+    $ datawaveWebStart && datawaveWebTest                                 # Step 4
     # Setup is now complete
     ```
-    If you happen to update ` ~/.bashrc ` via some other method, such as with **vi** or other, beware that the ` source /path/to/datawave-quickstart/bin/env.sh ` line should be placed **after** any existing Hadoop-, Accumulo-, Wildfly-, or ZooKeeper-related variables you may have defined in order to prevent those existing configs from interfering with the quickstart install.
-Making it the last line in the file will mitigate most potential conflicts
+    If you happen to update ` ~/.bashrc ` via some other method, such as with **vi** or other, beware that the ` source /path/to/datawave-quickstart/bin/env.sh ` line should be placed **after** any existing Hadoop-, Accumulo-, Wildfly-, or ZooKeeper-related variables you may have defined, in order to prevent those existing configs from interfering with the quickstart install.
+Making it the last line in the file will mitigate most conflicts

-2. After executing ` source ~/.bashrc ` above in **Step 1**, tarballs for any registered services (Hadoop, Accumulo, ZooKeeper, Wildfly, etc) will begin downloading automatically, and the DataWave build will be started automatically in turn.
-This can take a while to complete, so good time for a coffee break
+2. After executing ` source ~/.bashrc ` as shown above, tarballs for registered services (Hadoop, Accumulo, ZooKeeper, Wildfly, etc) will begin downloading automatically, and the DataWave build will be started automatically in turn.
+This can take a while to complete, so this is a good time for a coffee break

     * It's also easy to affect which version of a binary gets downloaded/installed for a given service.
-Just override the default ` DW_**_DIST_URI ` value defined in the service's ` bootstrap.sh ` prior to performing ` source ~/.bashrc `
+Just override the default ` DW_**_DIST_URI ` value defined in the service's ` bootstrap.sh ` before performing this step

       For example...
       ```bash